Run test fires

 5. Record the results

 During and after the test, document the results of the test.
-The record of the test results should include the following information:
+It should include the following information:

-Distance from the fire pit of the sensors that triggered a fire alert.
+• Distance of the fire pit to the Sensor(s) that triggered a fire alert.

 The test conditions must be documented precisely.
 For example, document the wind direction, wind speed, changing winds and other environmental conditions which allow for an accurate evaluation of the reaction of the sensors.